 Junior Mendelssohn Staff & Faculty

-Junior Mendelssohn singers are instructed in vocal technique by the Music Director, as well as mentored by adult voice faculty, made up of members of the Mendelssohn Choir’s professional core.
+Junior Mendelssohn singers are instructed in vocal technique by the Music Director, as well as mentored by adult voice faculty.
 This allows students to interact with highly trained professional vocalists, and allows a student-faculty ratio of 7-1 or less.

 Dr. Caron Daley, Music Director, Junior Mendelssohn Choir

 Caron Daley is Director of Choral Activities, Assistant Professor of Music, and Ensembles Coordinator at the Mary Pappert School of Music at Duquesne University where she conducts the Voices of Spirit, Pappert Women’s Chorale, and University Singers, and teaches undergraduate and graduate choral conducting.

 A native of Halifax, Nova Scotia, Caron has held past conducting appointments with the Toronto Mendelssohn Choir, University of Toronto, Trinity Western University, Dalhousie University, National Youth Choir of Canada, Salem Academy and College, and St. Michael’s Choir School.
 Other conducting highlights include the Luminato Festival, National Youth Choir of Canada, Festival Ensemble of International Bachakademie, College Light Opera Company, Maritime Concert Opera Company, Greensboro Opera, and All-State, District, and Provincial Honor Choirs.